keybase/homebrew-beta/README.md

           brew install keybase/beta/kbstage

 This installs `kbstage` (not `keybase`), so we don't conflict with your regular installation.
-Use `kbstage` when issueing commands.
+Use `kbstage` when issuing commands.
 For example:

           kbstage id gabrielh
           kbstage login